-Young Christchurch mum with cancer given months to live after failed diagnoses
+Young Canterbury mum with cancer given months to live after failed diagnoses

 The surgeon said, "I'm sorry it's cancer, and it's very far progressed as well."

-The solo mum was diagnosed with stage 4 cervical cancer.
+The solo mum was diagnosed with stage four cervical cancer.

 "I didn't know how to react, because my dad was there and had broken down.
 I was trying to be strong for him really.

-"My first thoughts went to my daughter wondering how she would cope with the news."
+"My first thoughts went to my daughter, wondering how she would cope with the news."

-Hayley had been feeling unwell for a while and says she went to her doctor numerous times over the past year as her symptoms increased and worsened, but she was brushed off.
+Beaumont said she had been to her doctor many times in those 11 months and each time she was brushed off, despite her symptoms increasing and worsening.

-She first experienced a "lot of bleeding" in January 2019 and went to her doctor searching for answers.

 Then everything came to a head on Boxing Day, when she ended up in hospital.